Iamlooker/notes/2. Data Structure and Dynamic Arrays/Dynamic Arrays.md

 ![[Pasted image 20240815170648.png]]
-# Python List are dynamic arrays
+# Kotlin MutableList are dynamic arrays

+Kotlin List are extension of ArrayList of Java which is a dynamic array.

 - Relax the constrainst size (array) = n, i.e if we want a array to store n items it can we around n+4.
 - enforce size = ϴ(n) and >= n